Embedding user-centred thinking: designing a new B2B system for Thames Water

 • Establish a shared understanding of goals and challenges

-• Create early sketches of how the dashboard and application workflows might look
+• Create early visuals of how the dashboard and application workflows might look

 Making sense of complex flows

-With multiple user types - from homeowners to large developers - and very different processes between the internal clean water and wastewater teams, I needed to ensure we were designing with both consistency and flexibility in mind.
+With multiple user types (from single-property homeowners to large building firms and the consultants they outsource this utility liaison work to) and very different processes between internal teams, I needed to ensure we were designing with both consistency and flexibility in mind.

-I held ongoing workshops with subject-matter experts to:
+I ran regular sessions with subject-matter experts to:

 • map out the logic behind each application type

-• design user flows that could branch dynamically from simple to highly complex use cases in a way that paper processes could not.
+• design user flows that could branch dynamically in a way that paper processes could not.

-During this process I helped the SMEs understand the ways in which their service could be simplified and together we clarified business logic that needed to be watertight in order to be automated.
+During these sessions I helped SMEs understand the ways in which their services could be simplified and together we clarified business logic, which needed to be watertight before it could be automated.

 Understanding the users